dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

     then do a randomized exponential backoff and retry.

  4. When you are done, don't forget to set the device back in RX mode.
+ 5. Return the numbe of bytes sent (just `nbytes` that the routine was called with).

 When you get rid of the call to our `staff_nrf_tx_send_ack` the tests should work.
 If the ack-tests break, make sure you've enabled pipe 0